blakek/ms-bing-rewards/README.md

   - [ ] should complete the daily offers
   - [ ] should not stop until daily points are completely maxed (currently just clicks all the featured links, which gets _most_ of the points)
-  - [ ] should show an error or prompt for username/password if they have not been supplied

 ## API